lilsnoops2/anm_itops_playbooks/README.md

     - `deadtime` (optional): Amount of time in minutes before trying a server marked dead again, defaults to 10 minutes
     - `config_coa` (optional): Set to 'yes' to also configure COA for the same radius servers using the same key.
 Defaults to 'no'.
     - `config_tester` (optional): Set to 'yes' to also configure automate tester for the configured radius servers.
 Defaults to 'no'.
+    - `config_login` (optional): Set to 'yes' to configure login and mab/dot1x.
+Defaults to 'no'.
+    - `login_only` (optional): Set to 'yes' to ato only configure login.
+Defaults to 'no'.
+    - `group_name` (optional): Override the default radius group name to use a specific name instead of the one built using the organization_prefix var

     **Examples**
     Configures RADIUS on a single device.